 Way back in elementary school when you thought of nickel, the first image that popped into your head was probably that nice shiny 5¢ coin.
 Even though we hardly carry change purses anymore, nickel is still ever present in our day-to-day lives.
 From the shiny stainless steel trim on your

 The truth is, high-grade nickel reserves are being readily depleted, and mining companies are looking for new ways to recover nickel, this highly desired base metal.
-I’d like to dig a little deeper into the recovery of nickel, specifically from low-grade ores in the Earth, and from bleed solutions from the electrorefining of other metals.
+I’d like to dig a little deeper into the recovery of nickel, specifically from low-grade nickel ores on the Earth, and from bleed solutions from the electrorefining of other metals.

 The Importance of Nickel Recovery